dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 slug: /reference/commands/client/dfcache/
 ---

-`dfcache` is the cache client to of dragonfly that communicates with dfdaemon and operates on files in P2P network.
+`dfcache` is the cache client to of dragonfly that communicates with dfdaemon and operates on files in P2P network, and it can copy multiple replicas during import.
+P2P cache is effectively used for fast read and write cache.

 ## Usage